 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers orders for costs determined on an indemnity basis (indemnity costs orders).
 A court may order that costs are assessed on an indemnity basis so that any doubt as to the costs claimed are resolved in favour of the receiving party.
 Compare to a standard basis where any doubt is resolved in favour of the paying party, where costs are determined with any doubt as to whether the costs have been reasonably incurred or were reasonable in amount being resolved in favour of the receiving party (CPR 44.3(3)).
-It explains what this is and sets out the CPR guidance together with the approach the courts will take when exercising its wide discretion to indemnity costs and determining whether there are matters which take the case out of the norm (the critical requirement set out by the Court of Appeal in Excelsior Commercial and Industrial Holdings v Salisbury) eg wide, disproportionate, premature or speculative claims, failure to engage with or be reasonable in settlement negotiations and the conduct of the claimant in pursuing weak cases with a low chance of success.
+It explains what this is and sets out the CPR guidance together with the approach the courts will take when exercising its wide discretion to indemnity costs and determining whether there are matters which take the case out of the norm (the critical requirement set out in the leading authority in the Court of Appeal decision in Excelsior Commercial and Industrial Holdings v Salisbury) eg wide, disproportionate, premature or speculative claims, failure to engage with or be reasonable in settlement negotiations and the conduct of the claimant in pursuing weak cases with a low chance of success.
 Examples of when the court has and has not awarded indemnity costs are given.

-For guidance on costs on a reasonable, rather than an indemnity basis, see Practice Note: Costs assessment—general principles.
+For guidance on costs on a reasonable, rather than an indemnity basis, see Practice Note: Costs assessment—basis of assessment.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.